Bruce McLaren: Grand Prix

 His performance in the New Zealand Grand Prix in 1958 was noticed by Australian driver Jack Brabham (who would later invite McLaren to drive for him).
 Because of his obvious potential, the New Zealand International Grand Prix organisation selected him for its 'Driver to Europe' scheme designed to give a promising Kiwi driver year-round experience with the best in the world.
 McLaren was the first recipient, to be followed by others later including Denny Hulme.

 McLaren went to Cooper and stayed seven years.
 He raced in F2 and was entered in the German Grand Prix at the Nürburgring in which F2 and F1 cars competed together.
 He astounded the motor racing fraternity by being the first F2, and fifth overall, in a field of the best drivers in the world.

 McLaren joined the Cooper factory F1 team alongside Jack Brabham in 1959 and won the 1959 United States Grand Prix at age 22 years 104 days, becoming the youngest ever GP winner (not including the Indianapolis 500) up to that time.
 This record would stand for more than four decades until Fernando Alonso's victory at the 2003 Hungarian Grand Prix.
 He followed that with a win in the Argentine Grand Prix, the first race of the 1960 Formula One season, and he would finish runner-up that season to Brabham.

-McLaren won the 1962 Monaco Grand Prix, eventually finishing a fine third in the championship that year.
+McLaren won the 1962 Monaco Grand Prix, eventually finishing third in the championship that year.
 The next year, he founded Bruce McLaren Motor Racing Ltd, which remains in the Formula One championship simply as McLaren.
 McLaren continued to race and win in Coopers (including the New Zealand GP in 1964).

 McLaren left Cooper at the end of 1965, and announced his own GP racing team, with co-driver and fellow Kiwi Chris Amon.
 Amon left in 1967 to drive for Ferrari.
 In 1968, McLaren was joined by another fellow Kiwi Denny Hulme, who had become world champion in 1967 with Brabham.
 McLaren took his fourth career win racing his own McLaren car at Spa in 1968, achieving the team's first Grand Prix win.
 Hulme won twice in the McLaren-Ford.